linnarsson-lab/loom-viewer/docs/loom.md

 loom clone http://loom.linnarssonlab.org/cortex-zeisel-2015/cortex.loom
 ```

-...would be cloned into project `cortex-zeisel-2015@loom.linnarssonlab.org/cortex.loom`.
+...would be cloned into `cortex-zeisel-2015@loom.linnarssonlab.org/cortex.loom`.
 To override this
 (and for URLs that do not conform to this pattern), use the `--project` flag to give a project name.